IBEX-TUDelft/econagents/examples/public_goods/README.md

 ```

 This will:

 1. Create a new game with specified parameters
 2. Launch AI agents that connect to the server
 3. Execute the two phases:
    - Phase 1: Contribution decision
    - Phase 2: Payout calculation and display
 4. Log all interactions in the `logs/` directory

+## Agent Personalities

+The implementation showcases how to create agents with different personalities.
+It includes two types of personalities:

+- **Cooperative**: These agents prioritize collective well-being and maximizing the overall group payoff.
+They tend to contribute more to the public good.
+- **Selfish**: These agents focus solely on maximizing their own individual payoff and may contribute less to the public good.

+In `run_game.py`, you can see how the agents are assigned personalities in an alternating pattern.
+However, you can use any logic you prefer, such as a random assignment based on a probability distribution.

 ## Configuration